d4rkstar/kong-konga-keycloak/README.md

 docker-compose up -d konga
 ```

-onga is listening on port 1337.
+Konga is listening on port 1337.
 Therefore we launch a browser and point to the url
 [http://localhost:1337](http://localhost:1337).

 The first time we log in to konga we will need to register the administrator account.
 For tests, use